 Local anesthesia is used to numb the scalp with a ring block.
 The preparation is then injected into the part of the scalp where hair thinning is occurring.

 There may be some soreness of the scalp area for a few days after; then there is no further discomfort.
-It takes 4-8 months to see results after a procedure.
-Many physicians across the country are recommending about three treatments in a series.
+It takes four to eight months to see results after a procedure.* Many physicians across the country are recommending about three treatments in a series.

 PRP therapy can be prescribed by a doctor as part of an overall hair loss treatment regimen.
 It can be used alone or in conjunction with another hair restoration procedure or medication, and the procedure can be done before operation, during surgery or as a post-operative treatment.